 Low-Budget and No-Budget Marketing Tactics

-Focus beats frequency on social media sites:- Choose 1–2 platforms where your target customers actually spend time (Instagram and TikTok for lifestyle brands, LinkedIn for business to business, Facebook for local communities)
+- Choose 1–2 platforms where your customers actually spend time (Instagram and TikTok for lifestyle brands, LinkedIn for B2B, Facebook for local communities)

 - Repurpose content across platforms using Canva for design and free schedulers like Later or Buffer